LEMMA-TB/LEMMA-TB2021/README_LEMMA2018.md

 2018.08.01 by collamaf
 - Added new dimensions for T,C,S according to Erik slides, and tuned their positioning (C4 <- 20cm 1cm down)
-- Commands to create final root files are now printed in a macro to be run ` cp link.txt CMakeFiles/mainMCMC.dir/ now is "gpc" as alias!
+- Commands to create final root files are now printed in a macro to be run

+2018.08.07 by collamaf
+- Restricted gamma conversion scoring to before magnet (since irrelevant if after )
+- Fixed an error leading to huge file size if GammaConv is selected (dofill repeted in StepAc)

+`
+cp link.txt CMakeFiles/mainMCMC.dir/
+now is "gpc" as alias!